 297405-Inter-vsys traffic is dropped if it does not pass through an ALG or ICMP.

-The following, organized by category, are known deficiencies in features at the time of this release.
-Whenever possible, a workaround is suggested following the problem description, preceded by: W/A.
+The following are known deficiencies in features at the time of this release.
+Whenever possible, a workaround is suggested following the problem description, preceded by W/A.